PASSOVER SCHEDULE FOR 2022

 We replace the old things with the new things.

-As we put the sin away; we fill the new and empty spaces with prayer and meditation and worship.
+As we put the sin away, we fill the new and empty spaces with prayer, meditation and worship.

 We honor the holy scriptures and follow the instructions of our Father in Heaven.

-The symbolic food we eat (the unleavened bread) helps us to remember that God is our True and Only God.
-It reminds us that Christ, God’s Only Begotten Son, is our deliverer.
+The symbolic food we eat (the unleavened bread) helps us to remember God is our True and Only God.
+It reminds us that Yeshua, Messiah, God’s Only Begotten Son, is our deliverer.

-THE EMPHASIS IS ON PUTTING MORE OF CHRIST INTO OUR LIVES
+EMPHASIS ON MORE OF CHRIST IN OUR LIVES

-By removing the leaven though; we make more room for what really matters.
-Now we have made more room for the love of Christ to fill our hearts and homes.
+By removing the leaven, we make more room for what really matters.
+Now we have made more room for more of the love of Yeshua, Messiah to fill our hearts and homes.

-We know that the matzoh is totally leaven free; just as Christ was totally sin-free when He willingly gave his life for us and became our Passover Lamb.
+We know that the matzoh is totally leaven free.
+This is just as Yeshua, Messiah was totally sin-free when He willingly gave his life for us and became our Passover Lamb.

-First; we eat the matzoh at the Seder meal and then we serve it in our homes all week.
+First; we eat the matzoh at the Seder meal.
+Then we serve it in our homes all week.
 The matzoh is served in place of leavened bread.

-There is always an extra plate set on out in the room for Elijah; and we watch the door to see if he will return this year.
+There is always an extra plate set on out in the room for Elijah.
+We watch the door to see if he will return this year.

-We are reminded every time we eat the Seder meal that Christ was the Bread of Heaven.
-We know the extra place is really for Him, as Elijah told us about the Messiah to come.
-Christ was the message of Elijah.
+We are reminded every time we eat the Seder meal that Yeshua, Messiah is the Bread of Heaven.
+Quietly we know the extra place is really for Him, as Elijah told us about the Messiah to come.
+Yeshua, Messiah was the message of Elijah.
+So, we wait for Yeshua, Messiah to return.
+While we wait on this sacred night, we remember.

-With thanksgiving in our hearts, we fill our bodies and our souls with the Bread of Heaven.
-We thank God for the strength and ability that He gives to us for removing the unwanted sins of our days.
+With thanksgiving in our hearts, we fill our bodies and our souls with The Bread of Heaven.
+We thank God for the strength and ability He gives to us for removing the unwanted sins of our days.

 STRENGTH FROM THE BREAD OF HEAVEN